drrdrem/drrdrem.github.io/_posts/2019-08-14-Mathematics of Machine Learning Summer School - Bandits.md

 \end{algorithm}
 " %}

-Which means supposed we have different i.i.d. with unknown means, yhe things we can do is simultaneously explore and exploit the situation.
+Which means supposed we have different i.i.d. with unknown means, the things we can do is simultaneously explore and exploit the situation.

-One of the goal of the bandits' problems is trying to figure out an algorithm to minimize the regret.
-We can define regreat as follows:
+One of the goals of the bandits' problems is trying to figure out an algorithm to minimize the regret.
+We can define regret as follows:

 $$
 \textrm{Regret: } R_T = \max_i \theta_i^*T - \mathbb{E}\left [ \sum_{t=1}^Tr_t \right],
 $$

-Which means the difference of the most reward can got in expectation and real rewards in each single time.
-This means how much worse the player is doing then playing the optimal policy.
+Which means the difference of the most reward can be gotten in expectation and real rewards in each single time.
+This means how much worse the player is doing than playing the optimal policy.